brigoste/CIRRUS/discretization/README.md

 ReconstructionStencil
 ```

 The reconstruction therefore does not compute the physical convection flux itself.
-It uses the flux to determine which cell is upwind.

 ---

 ## `GradientReconstruction`

-Gradient reconstruction evaluates a face value using the owner-cell value and the reconstructed cell gradient.
+Gradient reconstruction evaluates a face value using the owner-cell value and cell gradient.

 Conceptually: